lyushenhuan/lyushenhuan/content/event/example/index.md

   postcode:
   country:

-summary: This is a talk related to the paper "Improving Generalization of Neural Networks by Leveraging Margin Distributions".
+summary: This is a talk related to the paper "Improving Generalization of Deep Neural Networks by Leveraging Margin Distributions".
 abstract: ''

 # Talk start and end times.